yevastepanyan8/Minesweeper_Baby/README.md

 - Tie-breaking: selects cell closest to board center
 - No heavy SAT/backtracking - efficient approximations only

+## Person 3 Deliverables (Completed) ✨

+### ✅ BFS Flood-Fill Engine (`bfs.py`)

+**Core Algorithm:**
+1. **BFS Implementation**: Iterative breadth-first search using a queue
+2. **Zero Expansion**: Reveals all connected zero tiles automatically
+3. **Frontier Revelation**: Reveals numbered neighbors (frontier) but stops BFS there
+4. **Edge Case Handling**: Respects flags, boundaries, and already-revealed tiles

+**Why BFS over DFS:**
+- **Bounded Memory**: Queue size bounded by frontier width (not depth)
+- **Efficiency**: Better for wide zero regions common in Minesweeper
+- **No Recursion Limits**: Iterative implementation avoids stack overflow
+- **Predictable**: Level-by-level processing is easier to reason about

+**How It Works:**
+1. When a zero tile is revealed, `bfs_reveal()` is called
+2. Starting from the zero tile, BFS processes all neighbors
+3. If neighbor is zero → add to queue for further expansion
+4. If neighbor is non-zero → reveal it (frontier) but don't continue BFS
+5. Process continues until queue is empty

+**Key Functions:**
+- `bfs_reveal(board, start_i, start_j)` - Main BFS function, returns list of revealed cells
+- `bfs_reveal_tuple(board, start)` - Convenience wrapper for tuple input

+**Integration:**
+- Automatically called from `strategy.py` after any zero tile reveal
+- Works seamlessly with CSP (reveals more tiles for CSP to analyze)
+- Works seamlessly with probability (more revealed tiles = better constraints)
+- Does not interfere with solver loop iteration

+**Design Choices:**
+- Iterative BFS (no recursion) for reliability
+- Returns list of revealed cells for state tracking
+- Only uses public Board API (no internal access)
+- Handles all edge cases: flags, boundaries, already-revealed tiles

 ## Usage

 ### Running the Solver